How To Teach Sentence Structure

 Teach compound-complex sentences.

 Before I work on compound-complex sentences, we practice identification and writing the three types of sentences together.
-Students might need a quick review at this point.
+Classes might need a quick review at this point.
 I rely on color by grammar to review the three types of sentences so far.
 This coloring activity encourages students to reread the questions so that they get the coloring right, and I like that extra emphasis.
 You could also do a quick Google quiz review if you don’t have time for coloring.
 Don’t worry if you think you’re teaching sentence structure slowly; you’re not.
 As you continue with sentence structure activities, you’ll continue adding punctuation lessons and writing mini-lessons.
 You are teaching SO much more!

 Finally, we add all the pieces together for compound-complex sentences.
 We play with the language with our manipulations or sticky notes.
 Often, I treat this portion as a review of all the sentences.
-Students will create a simple sentence, then add another independent clause for a compound sentence, and then they will add a dependent clause for a compound-complex sentence.
+Everyone will create a simple sentence, then add another independent clause for a compound sentence, and then they will add a dependent clause for a compound-complex sentence.

 Finally. . .

 As you close sentence structure activities, gather data with a quick exit ticket activity.
-If students do well, continue discussions about sentence structure with student writing.
-If students need more practice, circle back to the grammar manipulations.
+If classes do well, continue discussions about sentence structure with student writing.
+If they need more practice, circle back to the grammar manipulations.
 (You can also use sticky notes to create pieces of sentences like I have pictured on the complex sentence portion.)
 Other times, I simply ask students where their trouble is.
 I provide targeted practice for that area.

 Types of sentences worksheets, hands-on pieces, and grammar sorts sprinkled with direct instruction, writing, and guidance will create a successful experience.
 If you are looking for many of the materials mentioned in this post, you can see my sentence structure bundle.